kubestellar/kubestellar/docs/content/v0.20/architecture.md

   <figcaption align="center">Figure 1 - High Level Architecture </figcaption>
 </figure>

-KubeStellar relies on the concept of *spaces*, which are abstractions that represent a Kubernetes API Server and its controllers.
+KubeStellar relies on the concept of *spaces*.
+A Space is an abstraction to represent an API service that behaves like a Kubernetes kube-apiserver (including the persistent storage behind it) and the subset of controllers in the kube-controller-manager that are concerned with API machinery generalities (not management of containerized workloads).
+A KubeFlex `ControlPlane` is an example.
+A regular Kubernetes cluster is another example.
 Users can use spaces to perform these tasks:

 1. Create *Workload Definition Spaces* (WDSs) to store the definitions of their workloads.
 A Kubernetes workload is an application that runs on Kubernetes.
 A workload can be made by a